Meteor spacecraft family

 The Meteor-M satellite.
 Credit: VNIIEM

-The Meteor-M satellite at the end of the assembly.
+The Meteor-M satellite near the completion of its assembly.
 Click to enlarge.
 Credit: VNIIEM

 The first Meteor-M lifts off on Sept.
 17, 2009.
 Credit: TsENKI

-The Soviet Meteor series of meteorological satellites was introduced in the USSR in 1969.
+The Meteor family of meteorological satellites was introduced in the USSR in 1969.
 It was preceded by three years of flight testing of experimental satellites, identified only as numbered Kosmos spacecraft.
-In the 1970s, Soviet TV viewers could already see black-and-white images of cloud cover from space during weather forecasts.
+But in the 1970s, Soviet TV viewers could already see black-and-white images of cloud cover from space during weather forecasts.

 Origin of the Meteor satellite network